-A medium reactivity catalyst such as Luperox K1 or equivalent is suitable for most applications.
+A medium reactivity catalyst such as MEKP HA2 from Proxid-Chemie is suitable for most applications.
 Recommended catalyst level is 1 - 1.5% to the weight of the resin content.
 The percentage is also dependent on the thickness and the shape of the item being cast.
 Appropriate gel time should be obtained by testing.